cieslewicz/closet_maze/README.md

 # Closet Maze

 A suspenseful 3D web game where you must navigate a procedural maze, hide in closets to evade enemies, and find the Golden Door to escape.
-Built with **Three.js** and **TypeScript**.
+Built with **Three.js** and **TypeScript** using Google Antigravity and Gemini 3 Pro.

 ## How to Play